SystemsApproach/tcpcc/intro.rst

 	*Any student of the Internet should have an appreciation for the role Berkeley Unix (aka BSD) played in the success of the Internet.
-Unix, of course, originated at AT&T Bell Labs in the 1970s, but it was an investment by DARPA to support an open source implementation of Unix that proved to be transformative.*
+Unix, of course, originated at AT&T Bell Labs in the early 1970s, but it was an investment by DARPA to support an open source implementation of Unix—which was to include the fledgling TCP/IP protocol stack—that proved to be transformative.*

 	*At the time, the success of the Internet was not a foregone conclusion.
-It was because Universities (and their students) had access to an open implementation of the Internet protocol stack, and affordable hardware to run it on, that TCP/IP took root.*
+It was viewed as a research curiosity, and certainly did not enjoy any support within the computing and telecommunication incumbents of the day.
+It was only because Universities (and their students) had access to an open implementation of the Internet protocol stack, and affordable hardware to run it on, that TCP/IP took root.
+Seeding transformative technology through open source software and readily available hardware has proven to be a powerful strategy, with BSD paving the way.*

-BSD Unix continues to this day, but it was eventually overtaken by Linux as the de facto open source Unix-based OS.
-All the variants of TCP congestion control described in this book are available (can can be optionally enabled) in the Linux kernel.
+BSD and its decendents continue to this day, but it was eventually overtaken by Linux, in the early 2000s, as the de facto open source Unix-based OS.
+All the variants of TCP congestion control described in this book are available (can can be optionally activated) in the Linux kernel.
 They have become the reference implementation of those algorithms, which leads us to our final point: The standard for evaluating TCP congestion-control mechanisms is empirical, by running real traffic between Linux-based implementations of TCP senders and receivers.
-The open question is:
-What traffic, and over what network?
+The open question is: What traffic, and over what network?

 While useful insights can often be gained by observing the behavior of TCP connections running across the actual Internet, the wide